gauravearn/protein-annotator/README.md

 # protein_annotator

-a genome annotator based on the protein annnotationsfunctions to analyze and annotate your genome using the protein annotations.
+- a genome annotator based on the protein annnotationsfunctions to analyze and annotate your genome using the protein annotations.
+- it provides all the analysis done on the basis of the protein anntoations to the genome.
+- provide the reference proteins and the assembled genome and it will provide
+   - mRNA
+   - CDS
+   - plots cCDS
+   - plot mRNA
+   - extract exons
+   - extract introns

 ## Installation
 ```bash
 $ pip install protein_annotator
 ```

-## Usage

-- TODO

 ## Contributing
 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

 ## License
 `protein_annotator` was created by Gaurav Sablok.
 It is licensed under the terms of the MIT license.
+Gaurav Sablok \
+Academic Staff Member \
+Bioinformatics \
+Institute for Biochemistry and Biology \
+University of Potsdam \
+Potsdam,Germany

 ## Credits